apiaxle/website/api.md

 * endPointTimeout: (default: 2) Seconds to wait before timing out the connection
 * endPointMaxRedirects: (default: 2) Max redirects that are allowed when endpoint called.
 * extractKeyRegex: Regular expression used to extract API key from url.
 Axle will use the **first** matched grouping and then apply that as the key.
 Using the `api_key` or `apiaxle_key` will take precedence.
+* defaultPath: An optional path part that will always be called when the API is hit.

 ### Returns